glitchgod0/GH6-Proto-Patch/README.md

 # GH6-Proto-Patch
 This patch does a couple small QoL fixes to the Guitar Hero 6 First Playable Prototype.
-These patches are
+These patches are:
 - Show the Music Test (MT) songs in the Song Select menu
 - Show all venues in the Venue Select submenu
 - Disable the Select "Viewer" debug menu